PhoenixTales/wiki.gothicarchive.org/characters.md

 - has ability to show others some kind of vision, that lets her test their character
 - wears `red-brown leather armor`
 - `deep red tattoo that sharply and precisely covered the left side of the face and neck`

-## Dead Fire Mage Apprentice
-- apprentice of _Hellfire_, removed in late alpha
-- lies dead in _Troll Canyon Ravine_ where he was trying to collect a _Devil Mushroom_
-- it is hinted that he was either murdered, or that his body was robbed after his death before player found him
-  - _Nimblefinger_ tries to sell this apprentice's _Fire Stone_ to the player
-  - `HELLFIRE: So that wretched imp [Nimblefinger] tried to sell you the Fire Stone, tststs.
-This Fire Stone belongs to my apprentice, whom I haven't seen for two days.
-He was on his way to pick a devil mushroom in the ravine.`

 ## Demon Summoner
 - ex `Alchemist Of Fire`